severalnines/docs/user-guide/mysql/overview.rst

 The Cluster Load graph provides overview of aggregated load on your database cluster.
 To jump into individual database load, click on ‘Show Servers’.

 * **Dash Settings**
 	- Customize the Cluster Load dashboard.
-See `Custom Dashboard`_ section.
+See :ref:`MySQL - Overview - Custom Dashboard` section.

 * **Show Servers**
 	- Show real-time individual node database load.